exasol/transformers-extension/doc/user_guide/user_guide.md

 #### The Pre-built Language Container

 The deployment includes the installation of the Script Language Container (SLC).
 The SLC is a way to install the required programming language and necessary dependencies in the Exasol Database so that UDF scripts can be executed.
-The version of the installed SLC must match the version of the Transformers Extension Package.
-See [the latest release](https://github.com/exasol/transformers-extension/releases) on Github.
+The version of the installed SLC must match the version of the Transformers Extension package.
+See [the latest release](https://github.com/exasol/transformers-extension/releases) on GitHub.

-#### List of options
+#### List of Options

-For information about the available options common to all Exasol extensions please refer to the [documentation][pec-user-guide] in the Exasol Python Extension Common package.
+For information about the available options common to all Exasol extensions, please refer to the [documentation][pec-user-guide] in the Exasol Python Extension Common package.

 In addition, this extension provides the following installation options: